bdusell/nondeterministic-stack-rnn/README.md

 run inside of a [Docker](https://www.docker.com/) container defined in the file [`Dockerfile`](Dockerfile).
 To run this code, you can build or pull the Docker image for the container yourself or simply use `Dockerfile` as a reference for setting up the dependencies on your own system.
-You can also build or pull an equivalent [Singularity](https://sylabs.io/docs/#singularity) image which can be used on an HPC cluster, where Singularity is more likely to be available than Docker.
+You can also build an equivalent [Singularity](https://sylabs.io/docs/#singularity) image which can be used on an HPC cluster, where Singularity is more likely to be available than Docker.